A Father's Choice

-A Father's Choice is a 2000 American made-for-television drama film starring Peter Strauss, Mary McDonnell, Michelle Trachtenberg, Yvonne Zima and Susan Hogan.
+A Father's Choice is a 2000 American drama television film starring Peter Strauss, Mary McDonnell, Michelle Trachtenberg, Yvonne Zima and Susan Hogan.
 It was directed by Christopher Cain and written by Richard Leder.
+The film aired on January 12, 2000 on CBS.

 Plot

-Two sisters accustomed with the fast-paced life in the big city are forced to live with their father in the country when their mother is killed.
+Two sisters accustomed with the fast-paced life in Los Angeles are forced to live with their father in the country when their mother is killed.